json-schema-org/website/pages/blog/posts/advanced-json-schema-with-slashdb.md

 ### Conclusion: JSON Schema as a Bridge Between Data and APIs

-What we’ve seen through SlashDB is more than just schema decoration—it’s JSON Schema acting as a **bridge** between relational data models and modern web APIs.
+What we’ve seen through SlashDB is more than just schema decoration — it’s JSON Schema acting as a **bridge** between relational data models and modern web APIs.
 By embedding constraints like `maxLength`, `format`, and `pattern` directly into schemas, SlashDB ensures that data integrity is preserved not only in the database but also at the API boundary.

 For developers, this means:
 - **Confidence in data quality** before it ever reaches the database